Shakeskeyboarde/wurk/README.md

 werk run build -p
 ```

 Commands may have their own options.
-Lookup the documentation for the command package and/or run `werk <command> --help` to see the command usage text.
+Look up the documentation for each command package and/or run `werk <command> --help` to see the command usage text.